frictionlessdata/website/site/people/README.md

       :profile="profile" />
 </div>

-## Contributors
+## Code Contributors

-Frictionless Data is a collective effort made by many great people working on various projects.
-You can click on the pictures below to see their code contributions in detail.
-This is only a subset of all the people working on the project - please take a look on our [Github Organization](https://github.com/frictionlessdata).
+Frictionless Data is possible due to our awesome contributor community.
+You can click on the pictures below to see code contributions in detail.
+This is only a subset of all the people working on the project - please take a look on our [Github Organization](https://github.com/frictionlessdata) to view more.
+Are you interested in contributing?
+Check out our [Contributing page](/work-with-us/contribute/) to get started.

 <p><strong><big>project</big></strong></p>
 <a href="https://github.com/frictionlessdata/project/graphs/contributors" title="Open a Github repo">